top of page

 We are slow travel people but that amorphous expression doesn’t really do justice to our philosophy of travel.
 We believe in regenerative tourism which means that we gravitate to those areas where tourism is a force for good

-There exists in Italy a stark contrast between the places where tourism is destroying the fabric of daily life for ordinary Italians or has driven them out completely - Cinque Terre, Venice, Portofino, the Amalfi Coast, Capri, Taormina and even Florence all spring to mind - and the places where tourism has become an important component in rejuvenating communities hollowed out for more than a century by war, earthquakes or emigration and sometimes all three.
+There exists in Italy a stark contrast between the places where tourism is destroying the fabric of daily life for ordinary Italians or has driven them out completely - Cinque Terre, Venice, Portofino, the Amalfi Coast, Capri, Taormina, Florence, the Trastevere district of Rome (where dispossessed renters are resorting to glueing shut airbnb key lockboxes in protest about the lack of properties available to residents) - all spring to mind, and the places where tourism has become an important component in rejuvenating communities hollowed out for more than a century by war, earthquakes or emigration and sometimes all three.
 (In all of our articles on small towns in Abruzzo you will notice the alarming and almost universal population declines right up to the last census in 2021).

 Hiking in the Maiella